- 1 What is a Higher Education Administration?

 - 2 Top Higher Education Administration Degrees

 - 5 Higher Education Administration Jobs

 What is a Higher Education Administration?

 Roles and responsibilities of a higher education administrator can range greatly depending on the following elements: school size (large, small), institution type (public, private, non-profit, for-profit), class type (distance learning, campus-based, hybrid), affiliation (secular, religious), geographic location (coastal, inland), funding type (tuition, subsidy, hybrid), and staffing mix (tenured, classified, union).

 In terms of educational requirements, Higher Education Administration degree holders will have typically studied the following courses while in college:

-Education & Curriculum Training
+- Education and Curriculum

-Online Colleges Offering Degrees in Higher Education Administration
+Employment in Higher Education Administration

 For students that earn a college degree in Higher Education Administration, there are several fields of specialization that one can pursue.
 The options range from registration, enrollment, finance, facilities, management, leadership, student life, admissions, housing, operations, and fundraising to name a few possible specialty tracks within higher education administration.